 LASIK is a highly advanced technology that uses precise excimer lasers for surgical vision correction.
 Depending on certain factors and the skill of your ophthalmologist, it is indeed possible to get 20/20 vision.
 According to a recent study released by the American Refractive Surgery Council, 90 percent of patients who are ideal candidates achieve 20/20 or better.
 Some can even reach the level of 20/16, which is not that far off from the human limit of 20/12.
 It is also worth noting that LASIK has the highest patient satisfaction rate of any elective procedure at a remarkable 96 percent.

 Don’t let bad eyesight stand in the way of having a good career.
-Talk to a reputable ophthalmologist in Los Angeles, such as Dr. Ferzaad Moosa of Excel Laser Vision Institute, about your options today.
+Talk to one of the best LASIK surgeons in Los Angeles, Dr. Ferzaad Moosa of Excel Laser Vision Institute, about your options today.